Apple’s pushed a new iOS 14.5.1 update to iPhone users and the point upgrade has an important change on board.

 There’s no way to downgrade your phone’s software to iOS 14.3 or older versions of iOS which means you’re out of luck if you upgrade, or you already upgraded to iOS 14.5.1, iOS 14.5, iOS 14.4.2, iOS 14.4.1 or iOS 14.4.

-Apple’s confirmed a new version of iOS 14 though it could be weeks before it touches down for the general public.
+Apple’s confirmed a new version of iOS 14 and it should touch down soon.

 The company’s put iOS 14.6 into beta testing and the pre-release version of the firmware is available to download right now via the company’s beta programs.